The most beautiful lakes in Switzerland!

 More of Tamara’s tips on the region: https://thethreegerbers.blogspot.com/2020/08/day-trip-to-bernese-alps.html

-A short hike from the top of Grindelwald’s First mountain will lead you to this beautiful mountain lake!
+A short hike from the top of Grindelwald’s First mountain will lead you to another add to our list of most beautiful lakes in Switzerland.
+A beautiful mountain lake!
 Plenty of space around to find your own quiet picnic spot around the lake to soak up some views and try to catch a perfect photo of a reflection in this beautiful Swiss mountain lake!
 After the hike, the Grindelwald first mountain offers you some fun alternatives to get back down again, like by Trottibike, mountain kart, or zip lines.

 More information about activites on Grindelwald First and Bachalpsee: https://letsexplore.ch/2020/07/31/grindelwald-first-the-tissot-cliff-walk-and-the-bachalpsee-hike/